Luis García Montero

-Luis García Montero (born 4 December 1958) is a Spanish poet and literary critic, as well as a professor of Spanish Literature at the University of Granada.
+Luis García Montero is a Spanish poet, literary critic and academic.
+He is a professor of Spanish Literature at the University of Granada and since 2018 director of the Instituto Cervantes.

-Biography
+Early life and education

-Descended from a granadino family that was very active in the community, Luis García Montero was born in Granada in 1958 as the son of Luis García López and Elisa Montero Peña, and studied at the Colegio Dulce Nombre de María- PP.Escolapios in Granada.
-As a teenager, he was a fan of equestrian sports and had the opportunity to meet Blas de Otero.
+Descended from a granadina family that was very active in the community, Luis García Montero was born in Granada, the son of Luis García López and Elisa Montero Peña.

+He studied at the Colegio Dulce Nombre de María - PP.Escolapios in Granada.
+As a teenager, he met Spanish poet Blas de Otero.
+He was a fan of equestrian sports.

-He studied Philosophy and literature at the University of Granada, where he was a student of Juan Carlos Rodríguez Gómez, a social literature theorist.
-He received his Masters in 1980 and later became a doctorate in 1985 with a thesis about Rafael Alberti, La norma y los estilos en la poesía de Rafael Alberti or The norm and styles of Rafael Alberti's poetry.
+García Montero studied philosophy and literature at the University of Granada, where he was a student of Juan Carlos Rodríguez Gómez, a social literature theorist.
+He received his masters in 1980 and a doctorate in 1985, with a thesis about Rafael Alberti, "La norma y los estilos en la poesía de Rafael Alberti" ("The norm and styles of Rafael Alberti's poetry").
 He maintained a great friendship with Alberti, a poet of the Generation of '27, and prepared a compilation of all his works of poetry.